andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 ## Additional information
 - Location: Minsk, Belarus.
 Not interested in relocation
 - Likes: reading, coding and swimming
+- Not interested in projects related with betting, gambling, casino, forex or other immoral activities

 ## Companies / Projects (Java)